PunchRockgroin/Pyrocms-Stream-Core-Geofields/README.md

 Uses the Google Maps Javascript API v3 tied to a textfield to autocomplete geocode data in the location address field.
 When the address is selected, populates the map and fills in the read only lat/lng fields.
 Very very simple in what it does, in that it stores an address, latitude and longitude.

-These should be places in addons/shared_addons/field_types or whatever floats your boat.
+These should be placed in addons/shared_addons/field_types or whatever floats your boat.

 Typical usage:
 <pre>